Before moving into off-campus student housing, there are a few things you do need to bring with you.

-This list below is not exhaustive but an ultimate list of the basics that need to bring as opposed to what you can buy once you’ve moved into your student housing rental.
+This list below is not exhaustive but an ultimate list of the basics you need to bring as opposed to what you can buy once you’ve moved into your student housing rental.

 You can also print The Ultimate Off-Campus Student Housing Needs List from the Free Downloads Tools page along with a Free Budget Download.

-Before moving to your student housing accommodations ask the landlord what, if any furniture is in the bedroom or around the house.
-This will give you a better understanding of your needs.
+Before moving to your student housing accommodations, ask the landlord what furniture is in the rental.

-The last thing you want to do before moving away for College or University is drag a bunch of stuff you won’t use during your school year.
-Why?
-It’s a waste of time, energy and you’ll have to either sell it or lug it back home once you’re done or in between years.
+The last thing you want to do before moving away for College or University is to bring a bunch of stuff you won’t use during your school year.

-Pick and choose wisely so you don’t end up with too much crap.
+Pick and choose wisely so you don’t get too much crap.

-- Futon if no bed is supplied by landlord.
+- Futon if the landlord supplies no bed.
 Keep bed bugs in mind when moving into a furnished space.